bahrus/trans-render/README.md

 The categories that currently can be declaratively processed are as follows:

->  'string', 'boolean', 'number', 'object', 'bigint', 'symbol'
+>  String, Boolean, Number, Array, HTMLTemplateElement, Object, 'bigint', 'symbol'

 We'll be walking through the "standard post script processors" that trans-render provides, but always remember that alternatives can be used based on the requirements.
+The standard processors are striving to make the binding syntax as JSON-friendly as possible.

+## P[E[A[T]]]

+After setting the string value of a node, setting properties, attaching event handlers, as well as attributes comes next in things we do over and over again.

+For this functionality, we use tuples to represent these settings.
+P stands for Properties, E for events, A for attributes, and T for transform or template.
+There are four nested, and subsequently larger processors that can do one or more of these 4 things.
+It is a good idea to use the "weakest" processor for what you need, thereby reducing the footprint of your web component.